usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 The aims of the reporting are clarity/ease of use; to be unambiguous; to be traceable.
 To be concise and economical is a secondary goal.

-Reporting can be parsimonious - no need to be exhaustive.
+Reporting can be parsimonious - sometimes there is no need to be exhaustive.

 At the same time, errors anywhere are of interest (see 'no need to quit').
 Some amount of redundancy is okay if not too noisy.